King Charles’s 10 Most Memorable Royal Visits to Canada

-The Prince of Wales’s royal visits to Canada stretch back more than five decades, and paint a fascinating portrait of the man who will be king.
+As the Prince of Wales, Charles's royal visits to Canada stretch back more than five decades, and paint a fascinating portrait of our new king.

-The Queen’s 73-year-old son, Prince Charles, the Prince of Wales has been heir to the throne since the age of three and has visited Canada 18 times in the past 52 years, meeting Canadians from all walks of life.
-Here is a look back at Prince Charles’s most memorable royal visits to Canada, from the height of the Cold War in 1970 to the 150th anniversary of Canada’s Confederation in 2017.
+Heir to the throne since the age of three, Charles acceded to the throne on the death of his mother, Queen Elizabeth II, upon her passing on September 8, 2022.
+Under his former title of the Prince of Wales, Charles visited Canada 18 times over the span of five decades, making stops from coast to coast, and meeting Canadians from all walks of life.
+Here is a look back at King Charles’s most memorable royal visits to Canada, from the height of the Cold War in 1970 to the 150th anniversary of Canada’s Confederation in 2017.

 1970: The Cold War and the Canadian North

-When Prince Charles was growing up, royal children did not usually accompany their parents on overseas tours.
+When Charles was growing up as the Prince of Wales, royal children did not usually accompany their parents on overseas tours.
 Charles remained at home or at school while his parents, Queen Elizabeth II and Prince Philip, Duke of Edinburgh, toured the Commonwealth.